djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 ---------------------

 Because of the way we use dates as back-up folders on the FTP server, it is not a good idea to set the start time too close before
 Midnight.
-For example, if you have enough files so that the entire back-up takes 20 minutes to complete and you start the back-up at 23:50, the resultant files on the FTP server will be split into two folders because of the date change.
+For example, if you have enough files so that the entire back-up takes 15 minutes to complete and you start the back-up at 23:50, the resultant files on the FTP server will be split into two folders because of the date change.
 So, if you schedule a backup between 23:45 and 00:00, the software will automatically move the start time to 00:00.

 Although this code is still in development, the code on which it is based has been running reliably in a production environment for the past year.
-The only new features currently being tested are the SSL encrypted file and email transfers.
+The only new experimental features are the SSL encrypted file and email transfers.
 You should be able to depend on this code for backups and email messages.
 However, we would appreciate your testing the code using SSL, and reporting the results back to us.

 The utility does not currently use the Windows Volume Shadow Copy service while creating the Web site archives.
-We have only experienced one issue because of this, when copying a WordPress site, while the WordFence security plug-in was running.
-By adjusting the Scheduler to avoid activation during the time the WordFence plug-in runs, we were able to avoid any conflicts.
-The utility has been copying over 10 large IIS
+We have only experienced one issue because of this, when copying a WordPress site, while the WordFence security plug-in was scanning.
+By adjusting the Scheduler to avoid activation during the time the WordFence plug-in scans, we were able to avoid any conflicts.
+The utility has been archiving over 10 large IIS
 Web sites every day without issue.
 Regardless, we don't recommend copying and archiving databases directly, until the Volume Shadow Copy code has been implemented in the application.
 For the time being, use your database maintenance program to copy and archive your databases, and place them in a backup folder for the utility to upload.